What is it?

 Packet distribution is not important as variable input buffer will compensate for any timing irregularities.
 Any traffic shaping option from ST 2110-21 can be used, or packets can come from a device which does not meet the shaping requirement of ST 2110-21

 Any network can be routed to any input flow

 A protect input for SMPTE 2022-7 seamless protection switching or the equivalent protect input in ST 2110-20 can come from any of the 10GbE IP network interfaces.
 This protects the stream from lost packets by creating two streams of the same data using different routing to the destination.
 Flow analyser handles the analysis and reconstruction of the protected stream.
 Any IP input can come from any of the 10GbE IP network interfaces and can either be multicast or unicast

-Three 3Gb/s video outputs or six HD or SD video outputs
+Three 3Gb/s video over IP outputs or six HD or SD video over IP outputs

 Any of the 10GbE IP network interfaces can be used to provide a protected output for SMPTE ST 2022-7 or ST 2110 seamless protection switching, which protects the stream from lost packets by creating two streams of the same data using different routing to the destination

 Alternatively it is possible to have a unicast on some network interfaces and a multicast on others